eugsim1/WLS_deploy_scripts/README.md

 # WLS\_deploy\_scripts for the WLS Workshop migration toolkit

-The following scripts are using the [WDT Weblogic toolkit](https://github.com/oracle/weblogic-deploy-tooling/blob/master/samples/docker-domain/README.md)
+The following scripts are using the [WDT Weblogic toolkit](https://github.com/oracle/weblogic-deploy-tooling)

 The workshop is based on a simple scenario:

 ![](images/Migration%20Architecture.png)

-Two docker images will simulate two weblogic servers.
+Two docker images will simulate two weblogic servers (source domain server, target domain server for this migration).

 > ```
 > CONTAINER IDIMAGE   COMMAND   CREATED STATUS  PORTS NAMES